nilsmehlhorn/blog/posts/ngrx-unserializable-data/index.md

 ## Conclusion

 Serializibility is an important aspect when managing state with NgRx.
 While it requires us to deviate from certain types, there's a serializable replacement or at least a feasible workaround for every case.
-If your specific use-case is not covered, drop me a comment and we'll add it.
+If your specific use-case is not covered, drop me a comment and I'll add it.

 [[book]]
 | **[📕 Get the NgRx book to master all aspects of the Angular state management solution](https://gumroad.com/l/angular-ngrx-book)**